amadio/vecgeom/doc/GEANT4_INSTALL.md

       #.. any other configuration switch
       ${G4SOURCE}

    #..
-Or ..
-Standard compilation and installation of Geant4,
+Or Option 2: Standard compilation and installation of Geant4,
    #   replacing only a limited set of solids
    cd ${G4BUILD}
    cmake -DCMAKE_INSTALL_PREFIX=${G4INSTALL} \